 However, it was worth our persistence, since we discovered what quickly became one of our favourite tropical fruits – Salak (Snake Fruit).

-The Mosques of Karimunjawa Town
+Enjoy the Mosques of Karimunjawa Town

 The mosques are a constant and essential aspect of everyday life in Karimunjawa.
 We counted three in Karimun town alone.
 The 5 daily Salah call to prayer times create a unique aural identity of where you are.